 - Add the flour mixture to the liquid mixture and fold until just combined.
 The batter will be a bit chunky due to the mashed bananas, avoid overmixing since it will make the cake dry.

-- ASSEMBLE AND BAKE: Transfer half of the cake batter to the prepared cake pan and even it out with a spatula, sprinkle half of the streusel on top.
+- Finally, assemble and bake.
+Transfer half of the cake batter to the prepared cake pan and even it out with a spatula, sprinkle half of the streusel on top.
 Dollop the remaining cake batter over the streusel and even out the top, sprinkle the remaining streusel over it.

 - Bake in the middle of the oven for 40 – 45 minutes until a toothpick inserted in the center of the cake comes out clean with just a few crumbs attached.